CivicActions/ssp-toolkit/docs/ssp.md

 When website users request a password reset, the website sends a temporary login link to the email address associated with their user account.
 After a user logs in via the temporary login link, the website requires the user to enter a new password before proceeding further.

+##### Ilias

+When website users request a password reset, the website sends a temporary login link to the email address associated with their user account.
+After a user logs in via the temporary login link, the website requires the user to enter a new password before proceeding further.

 ### IA-5 (11): Hardware Token-Based Authentication

 ```text